21 Essential Tips for First-Time Chromebook Users

 Since all Chromebook apps are actually web apps in disguise, first-time users tend to be put off by the fact that apps always open in Chrome.
 Fortunately, it’s possible to force any installed app to open in a separate window.

 Find the desired app in the App Launcher or the Taskbar, right-click on it, and select Open as window.
 It’s that simple!
 Now your device will feel like a real laptop, not just a glorified Chrome browser.

 As you use your device more and more, you’ll soon amass too many installed apps to wrap your head around.
 While the App Launcher makes it easy to launch any app with a quick search, maybe you prefer to tap or click.
 In that case, you should take advantage of App Folders.

 Open the App Launcher and click on All Apps, then drag any app icon onto any other app icon to group them into a folder.
 Keep dragging as many icons as needed.
 To name the folder, click on it and change “Unnamed Folder” at the top to whatever you want.

 5. Turn Websites Into Apps

 Remember, Chromebook apps are basically just websites disguised as apps.
 While this does come with a few downsides, there’s one truly nifty benefit: you can turn any website into an app and run it in its own separate window.

-Open Chrome, navigate to the website you want to appify, and click the three-dot button at the top right.
-Go down to More tools, then select Add to shelf… Give the app a name, make sure you check Open as window, and then click Add.
+Open Chrome, navigate to the website you want to use as an app and click the three-dot button at the top right.
+Go down to More tools, then select Create shortcut.
+Give the app a name, make sure you check Open as window, and then click Add.

 6. Preview Files Before Opening